pingleware/pingleware-contracts/README.md

         }
     }

+## Testing

+See the README.md under the test directory on GITHUB.COM

 # Ethereum Smart Contract Creator

 An application is being developed to help developers and business owenrs fast track smart contract implementation using the pingleware-contracts framework for real blockchain scenarios.